gunnarmorling/1brc/README.md

 Istanbul;23.0
 ```

-The task is to write a Java program which reads the file, calculates the average temperature value per weather station, and emits the result on stdout like this:
+The task is to write a Java program which reads the file, calculates the average temperature value per weather station, and emits the result on stdout like this, sorted alphabetically by station name:

 ```
 {Abha=18.0, Abidjan=26.0, Abéché=29.4, Accra=26.4, Addis Ababa=16.0, Adelaide=17.3, ...}